chynerdu/eaziTracker/README.md

 # eazytracker

-A demo flutter mobile application for tracking expenses.
+A demo mobile application built with flutter for tracking expenses.

-All Data in this project is hardcoded and not connected to any API endpoint
+All Data in this project are hardcoded.
+In an actual development environment it will be fetched from the server and stored in the appState, using Providers or Bloc for state management.

 ## Getting Started